 - Obtain job-related skills and experiences that will enhance your qualifications for future opportunities.

 - 8 – 15 hours/week (Full-time internships offered during the summer)

 - Please speak with your organizational supervisor / Human Resources department.
 USC offers multiple courses for internships and the MDA 250 course is open to students in all majors.
-You must already have secured an internship in order to obtain D-clearance.
+You must already have secured an internship to obtain D-clearance.

-Securing An Internship
+Securing an Internship

 Consider reviewing these videos to implement key strategies as you prepare to apply for an internship: